Program goal

 4. Letters of recommendation – Provide letters from three present or former instructors or other individuals qualified to evaluate the applicant’s ability to engage in interdisciplinary study at the doctoral level.
 Have recommenders submit their letters via the online application portal.

 3. Applicants who wish to pursue creative work at VCU must also submit a portfolio.
 Those with an M.F.A. who do not wish to continue creative work should consult with the MATX director about this requirement.
 Materials submitted should demonstrate excellence in studio or professional practice and the potential to do graduate-level work in media, art, and text.
-Portfolios will be reviewed by the MATX admissions committee as well as relevant faculty in the School of the Arts and the Richard T. Robertson School of Media and Culture.
+Portfolios will be reviewed by the MATX admissions committee as well as relevant faculty in the School of the Arts and the Richard T. Robertson School of Communication.
 Please observe the following guidelines:

 1. Those working in 2-D or 3-D mediums should provide 20 images of representative work arranged chronologically, beginning with the most recent.